 Burpees

-Burpees are the ultimate bodyweight exercise that every person loves to hate.
+Burpees are the ultimate bodyweight exercise that everyone loves to hate.
 People hate them because they are hard, but they're also practical.
+Burpees are equipment-free exercises that work your whole body and are also intense cardiovascular exercises.

 How to Do a Burpee: Start standing with your feet hip-width apart.
 Lower your body into a squatting position and place your hands on the floor in front of you.
 Step or jump both feet back until you're in a push-up position.
 Complete a push-up.
 Jump your feet back to their original position, stand up, and then jump into the air with your arms above your head.